 Using Blackout Dates

-Blackout dates identify specific dates when your campaign emails will not be sent.
+Blackout dates will pause send email action elements for all nurture recipients.
+Nurture recipients will proceed through the send email action element on the next non-blackout date that meets all other set conditions.
 You can identify blackout dates for your nurture individually or by a group of dates contained in a blackout calendar.

 To use blackout dates: